RyanNDao/weather-app/README.md

 ## Features
 - User can search for a city and the app displays the weather data for that location
 - Includes a fun gif at the bottom of the page that represents the weather
+- Displays a loading screen when the weather API is called to prevent the user from interacting with the page